@hyperfrontend/nexus

 For a comprehensive deep dive into the library's internals, see the Architecture Documentation.

-Why Use Nexus?
+Why Use @hyperfrontend/nexus?

 Type-Safe Contracts Prevent Integration Bugs